 Graphic1: NewIntStudents

-Last June, the U.S. Statement made it clear that it would limit the visas for Chinese students studying science and engineering, which are thethe most popular study fields of Chinese students.
+Last June, the U.S. Statement made it clear that it would limit the visas for Chinese students studying science and engineering, which are the most popular study fields of Chinese students.

 (to add a pie chart)

 Graphic2：Fields of Study of Chinese Students in the U.S.